 Prepare for launch

-While you're waiting for your app to be reviewed and approved, configure a launch date, learn more about tracking performance metrics, and create badges.
+While you're waiting for your app to be reviewed and approved, configure a launch date and learn more about tracking performance metrics.

 Set a publication date.
-By default, once your app passes certification, it immediately becomes available in Galaxy Store.
-Instead, set a date in the future so that you can manually control the release of your app.
-In Seller Portal, set the publication date in the Coutry/Region & Price tab using the Start Publication field.
+Determine when your app becomes available in Galaxy Store.
+Your app can be published when it passes an initial review, on a set date, or you can manually control the release of your app.
+In Seller Portal, set the publication date in the Publication tab using the Start Publication field.